Salmandabbakuti/IOT-Blockchain/README.md

 ```

-wait a moment. this will take a minute or two. after deployment of contract in private network, you will see status of each pin in your command line and Emulator on Screen.
+Wait a moment. this will take a minute or two. after deployment of contract in private network, you will see status of each pin in your command line and Emulator on Screen.

-5.head into browser and type ```<Your computer ip>/``` and control through UI.
+6. Head into browser and type ```<Your computer ip>/``` and control through UI.

 <img align=center src="https://github.com/Salmandabbakuti/IoT-and-Blockchain/blob/master/Screenshot%20(81).png">